Fusible applique is so fast and easy and fun!

 Step 1 – Trace (or Print)

 Trace the pattern onto the paper side of the fusible adhesive.
-I use this printable fusible adhesive so I just printed out the page.
+I use Heat & Bond Lite printable fusible adhesive so I just print out the page.
 Easy peasy.

 Let me just pause here for a second and tell you how much this one thing – printable fusible adhesive – has changed the way I feel about my quilting.
 I despise tracing (I believe I’ve mentioned that here before – ahem) so being able to simply print out the page with all the pieces on it (and labelled, too!) is an absolute joy.
 I know the printable sheets are expensive and I just don’t care.
 I’ll never go back.